redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

     succeeded: 2/3
 ```

-When the resizing is complete, the status becomes "Provisioned" and the new volume size is available for use by the REC pods.
+When the resizing is complete, the status becomes Provisioned and the new volume size is available for use by the REC pods.

 ```yaml
 status: